colmoneill/drafts/project-draft.md

 What do you want your first project to be?
 ------------------------------------------

-A foundation for the rest of my work here at PZI.
+Because these questions are the ones that lead me to adopt new tools for myself.
+These new tools are the ones that made me want to join the Media Design department.
+Because this is a curiosity I have to explore now, and turn it into a foundation for the rest of my work here at PZI.
 I'd like to use this first project to go in head first into these questions I've been having, to hopefully manage to explain why I choose the tools I choose and why I think it is a pressing issue for media and design in general.
+I also feel the need to develop my own vocabulary and arguments to remain coherent throughout all these process choices.

 How do you plan to make it?
 ---------------------------

 ### Reading list

+-   ~~Matthew Fuller - it looks like you're writing a letter: Microsoft Word~~
 -   Protocol - Alexander Gallaway
 -   Program or be programmed - Douglas Rushkov
 -   Katherine Hayles - How We Think
 -   ~~Lori Emersons - Reading Writing Interfaces~~
--   ~~Suggestions ?~~ <small>I'm currently drowing in reading for TP2 but I'm finding lots of items and interests there that will help me along in the initial research for this project.
+-   ~~Suggestions ?~~ <small>I'm still drowning in reading for TP2 but I'm finding lots of items and interests there that will help me along in the initial research for this project.
 I *just* need to loop those back together.
 Notation system currently in development.</small>

 I hope to bring together some theoretical background to some writings, and illustrate them with some examples.
 Ultimately I would like to find a way to illustrate the contradictions and the irony of the issues in a visual manner to slide items out of their context, as a metaphor, or explanation technique.